-multithreaded
+• multithreaded

-Geant4\multithreaded\FOUND is TRUE if the install of Geant4 was built with multithreading support.
+Geant4_multithreaded_FOUND is TRUE if the install of Geant4 was built with multithreading support.

-Note that this only indicates availability of multithreading support.
-Multithreading in an application requires creation and usage of the appropriate C++ objects and interfaces as described in the Application Developers Guide.
+Note that this only indicates availability of multithreading support and activates the required compiler definition to build a multithreaded Geant4 application.
+Multithreading in your application requires creation and usage of the appropriate C++ objects and interfaces as described in the Application Developers Guide.